vinivendra/Gryphon/README.md

 Here's how I set up my environment (you might want to do something similar):

 - I use macOS and Xcode as my standard IDE, with the default Xcode project created by `swift package generate-xcodeproj`.
 I use Xcode to change code, run the app and run the macOS tests.
-In Xcode, I change the current working directory (`⌘<` → Run → Options → Use Custom Working Directory → "$SRCROOT") add two run scripts before *Compile Sources* to make life easier, one to automatically get the ASTs from the Swift compiler and one to run Swiftlint:
+In Xcode, I change the current working directory (`⌘<` → Run → Options → Use Custom Working Directory → "$SRCROOT") and add two run scripts before *Compile Sources* to make life easier, one to automatically update the ASTs from the Swift compiler and one to run Swiftlint:

 ````
 cd "$SRCROOT"